 All three loads are also 100% copper, which makes them an ideal choice of .300 Win Mag hunting ammunition for use in states like California that that don’t permit the use of lead bullets.

-The Barnes VOR-TX line is my personal favorite .300 Win Mag ammo for all my hunting.
-I’ve used that 165 grain load with a lot of success on both deer and pronghorn over the past few years.
-This is ammo is also a favorite among many North America, New Zealand, and Africa hunting outfitters.
+Though I’ve since switched over to Federal Premium Trophy Copper ammo (next on this list), the Barnes VOR-TX line is still great ammunition and was my personal favorite .300 Win Mag ammo for a long time.
+I used that 165 grain load with a lot of success on both deer and pronghorn over the past few years and this ammo is also a favorite among many North America, New Zealand, and Africa hunting outfitters.

 - Bullet Type: TTSX Boat Tail